 Certified Financial Planners (CFPs)

-CFPs may offer more holistic financial services, such as financial planning, budgeting, and personalized investment advice.
-Not all financial planners are CFPs—you may want to ask.
+CFP® may offer more holistic financial services, such as financial planning, budgeting, and personalized investment advice.
+Not all financial planners are CFPs — you may want to ask about the credentials of the professional you want to work with.

 The CFP Board “supports a uniform fiduciary standard of conduct for all personalized investment advice.
 This fiduciary standard of conduct should put the interests of the client first, and should include both a duty of care and a duty of loyalty.”